 - For vehicles that have been registered in another state, you must also bring the original, out-of-state title.
 If the title is unavailable, bring the registration document, along with proof of sales tax payment.

 - You must have your vehicle inspected for emissions within 14 days of receiving the registration.
 Inspections can be carried out at either the State Inspection Stations or Private Inspection Facilities.

 When registering your vehicle at the Motor Vehicle Agency, you will be required to pay certain fees, typically as follows:

 - The registration fee, which varies depending on the manufacturer's model year or the vehicle's total weight.

 - Title application fee.

-RENEWING YOUR VEHICLE REGISTRATIONOwners of motor vehicles in New Jersey are required to renew their vehicle registration annually, and can do so in person, online or by mail or telephone.
-See our Registration Renewal section for complete details.
+Owners of motor vehicles in New Jersey are required to renew their vehicle registration annually, and can do so in person, online or by mail or telephone.
+See our Registration Renewal section

 - If you are a non-resident active duty member of the U.S. Armed Forces or a non-resident full-time student attending a New Jersey college or university, you are not required to title or register your vehicle.
 You must carry your driving license and out of state registration documents on you.

 - The process for registering a motorcycle is generally the same as a car registration; however, there are different procedures for boat registration and custom car registration.

 - Auto Insurance is needed to legally operate all vehicles in New Jersey.